Delivery Plan 2024/2025

 Local Development Plan

-• We will secure 150 affordable homes to market during the last 3 years of the County Plan.
+• We will secure 150 affordable homes to market during the last 3 years of the County Plan - ON TARGET

 A Healthier Wales: Our Plan for Health and Social Care; Housing (Wales) Act 2014; and Renting Homes (Wales) Act 2016)